kc-clintone/mclub/README.md

 - POST /events/:id/attendance — register attendance/RSVP
 - GET /events/:id/attendance — view attendance

-(Verify actual routes in backend/src/ and controllers/)

-Development notes & recommendations
+### Development notes
 - Add a start script to backend/package.json to standardize running the server.
 - Add frontend package.json scripts and document them in frontend/README.
 - Add backend/.env.example and frontend/.env.example to repo for quick developer setup.
-- Seed script: consider adding a prisma/seed.js and package.json script (e.g., "seed": "node prisma/seed.js") to create sample clubs, users, and events.
+- Seed script: consider adding a prisma/seed.js and package.json script to create sample clubs, users, and events.
 - Add tests and CI (GitHub Actions) for linting, tests, and Prisma schema migration checks.

-Contributing
+### Contributing
 - Fork the repo, create a feature branch, add tests where applicable, and open a pull request with a clear description.
 - Keep commit messages concise and changelogs informative.
 - They/them pronouns should be used when referring to other contributors.

-License
+### License
 - No license file detected in the repository.
 Add a LICENSE (MIT or other) to make usage terms explicit.